TeKrop/overfast-api/README.md

 ## 🐋 Docker

-First, you need to create a dotenv file (`.env`) from the `.env.dist` file.
-You'll need to modify it depending on your needs in order to configure the volumes used by OverFast API.
-You'll have to check some settings and create the app volume folder.
+Before getting started, create a `.env` file from the provided `.env.dist` template.
+Customize this file according to your requirements to configure the volumes used by the OverFast API.
+Ensure to review and adjust the settings as necessary, and also set up the app volume folder before proceeding.

 ### Generic settings
-- `APP_VOLUME_PATH` is the folder which will contain shared data of the app : logs, redis save file (`dump.rdb`), settings file (`.env`) and crontab configurations for background cache update.
+- `APP_VOLUME_PATH`: Folder for shared app data like logs, Redis save file, settings, and crontab configurations for background cache updates.
-- `APP_PORT` is the port used by the app container.
-Default is `80`.
+- `APP_PORT`: Port for the app container (default is `80`).
-- `APP_BASE_URL` is used for the links exposed in some endpoints (players search and maps listing) You shouldn't need to modify any other generic setting, but in case you want to check their utility, be sure to check the docstrings in the `app/config.py` file.
+- `APP_BASE_URL` : Base URL for exposed links in endpoints like player search and maps listing.
+You likely won't need to modify other generic settings, but if you're curious about their functionality, consult the docstrings within the `app/config.py` file for further details.

 ### App volume folder
 In order to make the app work properly, you have to :